The Hellsing Organization

 Joseph Carpenter “Joker“

 In canon: Head of British Library Special Ops, though he has his own agenda that few know — certainly not the paper users he employs.
-Deadly serious about protecting the UK and books around the globe, and not afraid to be ruthless in doing so.
+Deadly serious about protecting the UK, and books around the globe.

-In Shine: His remarkable resemblance to Enrico Maxwell has been commented on, but nothing has come of it.
+In Shine: People comment on how much he looks like Enrico Maxwell.
 Integra, wisely, trusts Yomiko over him, even after Yomiko burns down the British Library.

-In canon: A trio of paper users who chose to adopt each other as sisters.
-Michelle (the blonde) and Maggie (the bluenette) are bibliomaniacs; they can’t understand why Anita hates books.
-Work for the British Library and act as bodyguards to Nenene, although their origins are far murkier and more tangled than they realize.
+In canon: A trio of paper users who work for the British Library, act as bodyguards to Nenene, and have “adopted” each other as sisters.
+Michelle and Maggie are bibliomaniacs, and can’t understand why Anita isn’t.
+Their origins are far murkier and more tangled than they realize.

 In canon: In a Catholic boarding school in Paris that was covered in vines lived twelve little girls in two straight lines.
 The smallest (and bravest) was Madeline.